SatinWukerORIG/Xss-Simulator/README.md

 This is a repository that explains XSS attack.
 We will run a local web program to learn XSS by experencing and attempting.

+# Introducing XSS
+XSS stands for cross-site scripting.
+The terminology cross-site scripting was originally abbreviated as CSS, but the word cascading style sheets is also called CSS, so people changed the abbreviation of cross-site scripting to XSS.

 # Requirements
 - markdown
 - flask